 A practical and theoretical introduction to psychological and sociocultural aspects of substance abuse.
+3 hours lecture.

-SSV 270 Social Work Methods/3 Units
+SSV 270 Social Work Methods I/3 Units

-Prerequisite: Second year standing in AAS Program and permission of instructor.
+Prerequisite: Second year standing in AS Program and permission of instructor.

 A course designed to develop awareness of relationships, skills in interviewing, case report writing, and identification with social work profession, taken concurrently with Field Placement I.